Journal of the American Mathematical Society

 The Journal of the American Mathematical Society (JAMS), is a quarterly peer-reviewed mathematical journal published by the American Mathematical Society.

-It was established in January 1988.
+In January 1986, the Council and the Board of Trustees of the American Mathematical Society authorized the founding of a new journal, intended to join the ranks of outstanding journals of the field..
+The name Journal of the American Mathematical Society was chosen, and the first issue was January 1988, the centennial year of the society.

+The initial editors were H. Blaine Lawson.
+Michael Artin, Richard Melrose, Wilfried Schmid, and Robert Tarjan.

 Abstracting and indexing

 This journal is abstracted and indexed in: